craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Cenva Minyo.md

 After the burning, those that learned to survive began to regroup in the [[Actstow Hills]] and quickly found themselves forming and joining Cenva Minyo - swearing vengeance for their ancestors and promising power for their descendants.

-Cenva Minyo has a longstanding treaty with the [[Dwarven Kingdom Actstow]].
+Cenva Minyo has a longstanding alliance with the [[Dwarven Kingdom Actstow]].

 ## Governance
+Each of Cenva Minyo's settlements is indepentantly organized by their Eldare - the oldest inhabitant of the settlement - but the Eldares work together easily and

 [[Yahlin]]'s Eldare is named [[Raam ben Yarom]]

 ## Culture